 As a financial aid recipient at PLU, you are responsible for being aware of and understanding your rights and responsibilities.
 The following policies could have an impact on your continued enrollment at PLU.
 Please contact us if you have any question on any of these policies.
-They are intended to help you finalize your aid award in a timely manner and help you graduate on time.
+They are intended to help you finalize your aid award in a timely manner, avoid possible finance charges, and help you graduate on time.

 Satisfactory Academic Progress: Financial Aid recipients are required to earn a minimum 2.0 GPA and satisfactorily complete no less than 67% of the credits for which they registered throughout their academic program.
 Failure to do so will result in a "Warning" status after the first semester.
 A second consecutive semester of unsatisfactory progress will result in a suspension (loss) of aid.
 There is an appeal process for extenuating circumstances and an academic plan with Academic Advising is required for reinstatement.
-See the full policy statement on the PLU Student Financial Services Homepage under Documents & Forms/Policies.
+See the full policy statement on the PLU Student Financial Services Homepage under Documents or under Quick Links on our home page.